ConnorSClair/study-scheduler/README.md

 - Download your data as a CSV file (openable in Excel, Google Sheets and other data manipulation applications) by clicking the 'Download Data' button
 - Delete all data by clicking the 'Delete All Data' button (all data for this topic will be removed and cannot be undone!)

-## Goals
-- [x] Create new study topics
-- [x] Stored user data between browsing sessions
-- [x] Click button to indicate the day when you studied this topic (green = studied, grey = not studied)
-- [ ] Implement streak logic (spaced study sessions)
-- [x] Allow user to download data
-- [x] Allow user to delete data / delete a particular study topic / edit topic names

-## Bugs/issues
-- [ ] Prevent duplicate topics made by substituting character case (e.g. "math" and "Math")
-- [ ] Text needs to scale with button size, or a cap on text length needs to be implemented
-- [x] Current use of localStorage API needs to be improved (iterating over all localStorage right now)